12-Day Cambodia Photography Workshop

 HOW DO I RESERVE A PLACE?

-Simply fill out the form on this page to let us know your dates and preferences.
-We’ll need a USD $300 deposit via Paypal to reserve your dates.
+Simply fill out the form below to let us know your preferred dates and details.
+We’ll need a non-refundable deposit of USD 300 via Paypal or international bank transfer to reserve your place on the workshop.
+The remaining balance will be due 60-days prior to the commencement of the tour.

 WHAT IF I NEED TO CANCEL?